 - Then prepare your fish for cooking.

-Why I use a bag to scale and clean the fish
+Why do I use a bag to scale and clean the fish

 Why cleaning is important

 You are officially ready to cook your fish!
-Here are some fish recipes ideas for you to try.
+Here are some fish recipe ideas for you to try.